boazbk/tcs/lec_17_model_rand.md

 For the latter case note that by trying to "guess" the input $s$, we can achieve a $2^{-\ell}$ advantage in distinguishing a pseudorandom and uniform input.
 But working out these details is a highly recommended exercise.

+We emphasize again that the optimal PRG conjecture is, as its name implies, a _conjecture_, and we still do not know how to _prove_ it.
+In particular, it is stronger than the conjecture that $\mathbf{P} \neq \mathbf{NP}$.
+But we do have some evidence for its truth.^[For more on the many interesting results and connections in the study of _pseudorandomness_, see [this monograph of Salil Vadhan](https://people.seas.harvard.edu/~salil/pseudorandomness/).]

 ### Usefulness of pseudorandom generators